 That’s all you really need to know.

 Enjoy!
-And if you give this Kale Brussels Sprout Chopped Salad recipe a try, let me know!
+And if you give this Broccoli Brussels Sprout and Kale Salad recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!

 Ingredients